Steve Brodie (bridge jumper): Alleged bridge jump

 If the claim is true, he was the first person to have jumped off the bridge and survived, but his claim was disputed.
-It was subsequently alleged that a dummy was thrown from the bridge and that Brodie fell out of a row boat.
+It was subsequently alleged that a dummy was thrown from the bridge and that Brodie slipped out of a rowboat.

 Controversy

 Doubt whether Brodie actually made the claimed jump arose immediately and has lingered to this day.

 Brodie, who was unemployed and aware of the publicity generated by Odlum's fatal jump, bragged to his pals on the Bowery that he would take the jump.
 Wagers were made for and against, but Brodie never announced when he would make the attempt.
 The Brooklyn Eagle reported in 1930 that a retired police sergeant and friend of Brodie, Thomas K. Hastings, said that Brodie had told him that he didn't make the leap and never said he did.

 In his book The Great Bridge, historian David McCullough said that he probably did not make the jump.
 McCullough said that it was commonly believed by skeptics that a dummy was dropped from the bridge, and that Brodie merely swam out from shore and surfaced beside a passing barge.

 The New York Police Department said in 1986, the 100th anniversary of the supposed jump, that two or three people jump from the bridge every year and some live.
 Only one month after Brodie's jump, Larry Donovan jumped from an even higher point of the bridge, making him the first confirmed survivor of a Brooklyn Bridge leap.